Donders-Institute/bidscoin/docs/installation.md

 ## Installation
 First create a bidscoiner directory where you want the python code to be saved.
-You can either download the code as a ZIP file or you can clone the code:
+You can either download the code as a ZIP file or you can clone the code (recommended):

 To download the code: